Season 1, Episode 47

 Yeah.
 Well, I think thinking and worry and rumination and escape, it’s a way of going into our heads because we don’t want to perceive or feel that alarm energy that’s stored in our body.
 So what we do is we increase the ante on the worry, we make

-the worries horrible, worst case scenario because we need it to be that bad to stay trapped in our heads.
+The worries are horrible, worst case scenarios because we need it to be that bad to stay trapped in our heads.
 It’s sort of a way that the unconscious mind uses to trick ourselves into feeling safe.
 Because as a child, all we had was to go into our heads.
 If we were in a situation where we’re being abused, neglected, abandoned, whatever, we were powerless as children.
 So the only escape that we had was to dissociate into our minds and overthink or whatever, or worry or whatever it was.
 And we used that strategy because it worked a little bit as a child.

-So we just keep riding that thing until the wheels fall off and then you’re in your thirties and your forties and you’re going through a divorce or you can’t conceive, or there’s a whole bunch of things going on because of this alarm energy that’s dysregulating your metabolics system and everything.
+So we just keep riding that thing until the wheels fall off and then you’re in your thirties and your forties and you’re going through a divorce or you can’t conceive, or there’s a whole bunch of things going on because of this alarm energy that’s dysregulating your metabolic system and everything.
 And you can’t quite get into the framework that you need to be in a calm, thyroid based, hormone-based state to be able to be your best self, whether that be fertility or just your best self in general.
 There’s a part of our brain called the insula, and it’s sort of deep below the main fissure of the brain, and it’s kind of like the weigh station between bottom up and top down.
 So it kind of translates the mind into the body and your body.
-I

 Lorne Brown:

-Just want you, so when you say top up and bottom down, you’re talking head to body and then body to head.
+So when you say top up and bottom down, you’re talking head to body and then body to head.

 Russell Kennedy: